ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 1. [Simplifying Network Setup with Cilium](08_Simplifying_Network_Setup_with_Cilium.md) (optional)
 1. [TLDR Version of the Guide](09_TLDR_Version_of_the_Guide.md) (auxiliary)

-## Guidelines on adapting the guide to Linux and x86_64 CPUs:
+## Guidelines on adapting the guide to Linux/x86_64

 Adapting this guide to the x86_64 CPU architecture should be fairly easy and includes:
 * changing the QEMU command from `qemu-system-aarch64` to `qemu-system-x86_64`